smfo/whatILearntToday/.NET-C#/Entity framework core/Migration/migrations.md

  This will also install the Microsoft.EntityFrameworkCore.Design package, that is the migrations APIs.

- **Powershell commands**
+ **Console commands**
  Commands that can be run the the Package Manager Console.\
- Make sure the default project is set to where EFCore, the commands and the context is, the data project.
+ Make sure the default project is set to where EFCore, the commands and the context is, the data project.\
+ NB: migrations in the console are run towards the project that contains the DbContext implementation, however the startup project of the application, not related to the console, needs to be set to an executable project.

  * get-help entityframework
  * Add-Migration               Adds a new migration.